If you can’t say anything nice, don’t say anything at all.

 These things are terrible.
 For whatever social justice or anti-something, these contract manufactured flip flops were clearly the outcome of three months of marketing analysis, weeks of meetings and heated discussions about “strategy” all driven by some MBA who’s presence negates any previously acquired social justice for the brand.
 They were fighting the “man” by having the “man” drive the outcome.

+The box was a box, a light plastic industrial band holding it together with some tissue and the flip flops inside.
 Upon opening; the first thing I see is the “Extra Cushy” sticker on the heel.
 It’s not on both heels, it’s not embossed on the sole, it’s an off-centered sticker that could just as easily say “Chiquita Banana,” placed with the same grace and precision as the grocery clerk applying the blaze orange “Sale” sticker on this morning’s day-old pastries.

-The fit; in fairness, they were true to size.
+The fit, in fairness, they were true to size.

 Now here’s where they really start to fall apart.

-Sole – Made of what can only be described as balloon rubber.
-It is the strangest choice for flip flop soles; it doesn’t breathe, it collects all the sweat and moisture, it’s louder than the squeals of delight at a toddler’s birthday party, and it has all of the comforts of wearing surgeon’s gloves on your feet.
+Sole – Made of what can best be described as balloon rubber.
+It is the strangest choice for flip flop soles; it doesn’t breathe, it collects all the sweat and moisture, it’s louder than the squeals of delight at a toddler’s birthday party, and it has all of the comforts of wearing rubber gloves on your feet.
 Seriously, I can’t think of any good reason or value in these soles.
 It’s as if during the committee meeting everyone decided to go for Sally’s “clever” idea.

-Strap –The leading edge is made of something that latches onto your foot and rolls under as you try to put the flipflop on.
+Strap –The leading edge is made of something that latches onto your foot and rolls under as you try to put the flip flop on.
 Every time I slide these on, I have to pull the strap back to its proper place in order to get my foot into the flip flop.
-It’s kind of like trying to pull on a pair of underpants that are two sizes too small.
+It’s kind of like trying to pull on a pair of rubber underpants that are two sizes too small.

-I haven’t tried any of Tom’s shoes, maybe they are better.
+I haven’t tried any of Tom’s other shoes, maybe they are better.
 But the Santiago Flip Flop is a complete mess.

 If Toms still has the buy one, give one campaign, great.
-In this case, it will be buying one, give two.
+In this case, it will be buy one, give two.
 I’m not keeping these.
 I can only hope that Toms isn’t donating these disasters to anyone.
 The Santiago is not going back into my rotation, ever.